Pathological Demand Avoidance (PDA) and its Relationship to Other Conditions

 If you are looking for a committed and reliable healthcare provider, Leaf Complex Care is the right choice for you.
 For more information about our tailored support services, contact us now.

-You can find our offices located in Bristol, Slough, the Midlands and Somerset.
+You can find our offices located in Bristol, South East, the Midlands and Somerset.